SHAREEF-36/task-1-code-tech-it-solutions/README.md

 ## Overview of the Project

-### Project Name
-Digital Logic Design Lab
+*Project Name:* Digital Logic Design Lab

-### Objective
-The objective of this project is to design and implement digital logic circuits using Verilog on the Xilinx 14.7 platform.
+*Objective:* The objective of this project is to design and implement digital logic circuits using Verilog on the Xilinx 14.7 platform.
 The project focuses on creating and testing the following components:
 - 4:1 Multiplexer using 2:1 Multiplexers
 - Logic Gates
 - Adders